IATI/pyIATI/RELEASING.md

     3. Run the tests to check that the package is safe for release, [how to run the tests](https://github.com/IATI/pyIATI#tests).
 4. If the tests passed: Publish to PyPi
     1. Install tools required for deployment: `apt-get install python3-setuptools twine`
-    2. Check that you have a the login credentials for the PyPi test and production instances in a `~/.pypirc` file.
-[See here](https://docs.python.org/3.6/distutils/packageindex.html#pypirc) for an example.
+    2. Check that you have a the iati login credentials for the PyPi test and production instances in a `~/.pypirc` file.
+A template file is below.
+[See here](https://docs.python.org/3.6/distutils/packageindex.html#pypirc) for an explanation of the file.
     3. From within the folder extracted from the zip file:
         1. Package the release ready to upload to PyPi: `python setup.py sdist`
         2. Upload to the PyPi test server: `twine upload dist/* -r pypi-test`